MicrosoftDocs/winrt-api/windows.ui.xaml.input/focusmanager_trymovefocusasync_1020299191.md

 # Windows.UI.Xaml.Input.FocusManager.TryMoveFocusAsync

 ## -description
-Asynchronously Attempts to change focus from the current element with focus to the next focusable element in the specified direction.
+Asynchronously attempts to change focus from the current element with focus to the next focusable element in the specified direction.

 ## -parameters
 ### -param focusNavigationDirection